 Splint — Connection of two or more teeth so they function as a stronger single structure.

-Stainless Steel Crown - A pre-made metal crown, shaped like a tooth that is used to temporarily cover a seriously decayed or broken tooth; used most often on children’s teeth.
+Stainless Steel Crown — A pre-made metal crown that is shaped like a tooth and used to temporarily cover a seriously decayed or broken tooth — used most often on children’s teeth.

 Stomatitis — A general term for an inflamed and sore mouth is stomatitis, which can refer to anywhere in the mouth.

 Subgingival Scaling — The removal of calculus and plaque found on the tooth below the gum line.

 Submandibular — Below the lower jaw is submandibular.

 Supernumerary Teeth — Extra teeth beyond the normal 32 adult teeth.

 Tartar — A hard deposit of minerals coated with bacterial plaque that can build up on the teeth and cause the gums to get inflamed is tartar, also known as calculus.
 It is scraped off when a dentist cleans your teeth.

 TMD (or TMJ) Disorder — Temporomandibular disorder; term given to condition characterized by facial pain and restricted ability to open or move the jaw.
 The temporomandibular joint is the point where the lower jaw attaches to the skull.